The LMI Archives

 In addition we hold archives of medical societies with strong ties with the Institution.

 Other good resources for archives enquiries regarding medicine and health in Liverpool are:

 Access to the Archives

 The archive collections are available to all Members of Liverpool Medical Institution as part of their annual subscription.
-Non-members and interested researchers wishing to access the historical collections should apply to the Librarian for further information.
+Non-members and interested researchers wishing to access the historical collections should apply to the Business Manager for further information.
 An appointment is necessary in advance of any visit.